alexandrastna/AI-for-ESG/README.md

 This prompt is included once per request, and its **clarity directly impacts the consistency and accuracy** of the model’s response.
 A vague or overly complex prompt can lead to irrelevant or inconsistent labels.
 That’s why **prompt engineering is a critical part of using LLMs for classification.**

+> ⚠️ **Model Variability:**
+> A strict prompt and `temperature=0` setting were used to maximize reproducibility.
+However, unlike static classifiers such as FinBERT or ESGBERT, GPT models remain **non-deterministic systems**: even under identical conditions, they can occasionally return slightly different outputs or formatting.
+This variability is infrequent but relevant, as it highlights a key academic limitation of LLM-based classification — results cannot be assumed perfectly stable or replicable without additional post-processing controls.

 ### 📁 What is JSONL Format?